jongpie/NebulaLogger/README.md

     -   `LoggerAdmin` provides view-all and modify-all access to all log records.
 -   Customize the default settings in `LoggerSettings__c`
     -   You can customize settings at the org, profile and user levels
--   Unlocked Package Only: Enable Salesforce Topics for the `Log__c` and `LogEntry__c` objects for tagging/labeling.
-See [Salesforce Help](https://help.salesforce.com/articleView?id=sf.collab_topics_records_admin.htm) for more details.
-    -   Currently, enabling Topics for objects must still be done using the Salesforce Classic UI.
-Once enabled, Topics can then be used from withing Lightning Experience.
-    -   Once enabled, Topics can be added via Apex and Flow and then used as list view filters (and more) for the object `Log__c`.

 ---